UNMC_Acronym_Vert_sm_4c

 Student cries near locker.

-The day’s events will be hosted by BHECN and the University of Nebraska Omaha Counseling Department with support from the Nebraska Department of Health and Human Services.
+The event will be hosted by BHECN and the University of Nebraska Omaha Counseling Department with support from the Nebraska Department of Health and Human Services.
 This will be the second in a series of events focused on coping with crises in schools.
 Registration for the first event, which will be held in Omaha on Nov.
 13, is full.

 “The unfortunate reality is students, teachers and others who work in and with our schools face the specter of violence and tragedy,” said Kati Cordts, PhD, Associate Director of Education and Training at BHECN.
 “This program is designed to help those who work in and alongside our schools learn strategies to help students and themselves should they encounter a school-related crisis at some point.”

-All sessions are free and will be held in person at the Thompson Alumni Center on the UNO campus.
+The session is free and will be held in person at the Thompson Alumni Center on the UNO campus.

 Breakfast will be provided.